USB Repair Tool | Fix USB Device Not Recognized Error Codes

 Fixing the "USB Device Not Recognized" Error

-USB Repair can resolve this issue by repairing the underlying configuration problems that prevent Windows from properly initializing USB devices.
+In many cases, this tool can restore functionality by repairing the underlying USB configuration problems that prevent Windows from properly detecting connected devices.

 Why Use USB Repair?